briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 of the U.S. Army Corps of Engineers Individual Permit application, public notice, or project approval, if an Individual Permit is required for the development project.
-If an Individual Permit is not required, the site owner shall submit proof of compliance with the U.S. Army Corps of Engineer’s Nationwide Permit Program.
+If an Individual Permit is not required, the site owner shall submit proof of compliance with the U.S. Army Corps of Engineer's Nationwide Permit Program.
 This shall include one of the following:

     1. _(A)_ A letter from the site owner certifying that a qualified